deontic/html-qa-thing/README.md

 quick script hacked together for a specific purpose

-* logs a table of HTML elements used, containing the tag name, id and class(es) for each
+* logs a table of HTML elements used, containing the tag name, id and class(es) for each, in two files
-* logs the % difference in the amount of pixels between images of rendered HTML (with chrome) (should be configured depending on your use-case) and generates diff.png in the current working directory
+* logs the % difference in the amount of pixels between images of rendered HTML for both files (with chrome) (should be configured depending on your use-case) and generates diff.png in the current working directory

 ## usage